spyder007/provisioning-projects/templates/ubuntu-base/README.md

 * nfs-common

 ## Notes
-This template assumes there is a file called `authorized_keys` in `/templates/ubuntu/basic/files` that contains your public SSH key.
-The template configures SSH to require key authentication and disables password authentication.

 This image requires the builder to use [../basic/http](../basic/http) as the `http` folder.
 See the script usage section on the [the main readme][Home] for details.